lee-zhg/ieam101/README.md

     ]
     ```

 > Note: you did not explicitly deploy the service `helloworld` this time.
-The `deployment policy policy-ibm.helloworld_1.0.0` did it for you.
-You do not have to be on your edge node when the service is automaticaally deployed this time.
+Its deployment is the result of the `deployment policy policy-ibm.helloworld_1.0.0` and the node policy of your edge device.

 > Note: you only have a single edge node for this exercise.
 Image you have hundreds of thousands of edge devices in your production system, and you are able to manage and deploy services remotely from a central location.
 It's the power of IEAM.